nextflow-io/nextflow/docs/process.rst

 * `maxForks`_

 .. tip::
-  Assigned a string value with one or more variables is always resolved in a dynamic manner, and therefore is equivalent to the above syntax.
+  Assigning a string value with one or more variables is always resolved in a dynamic manner, and therefore is equivalent to the above syntax.
 For example, the above directive can also be written as::

     queue "${ entries > 100 ? 'long' : 'short' }"